 Zostavax was another popular shingles vaccine given in a single dose injection in the upper arm.
 However, Zostavax is no longer available in the United States, as of November 18, 2020.2CDC.gov, “What Everyone Should Know about Zostavax“, Accessed November 18, 2021

-A quick web search shows that the average out-of-pocket costsOut-of-Pocket Costs for Medicare are the remaining costs that are not covered by the beneficiary's health insurance plan.
-These costs can come from the beneficiary's monthly premiums, deductibles, coinsurance, and copayments. for name-brand shingles vaccines is between $155 and $207.
-So, let’s look at your Medicare plans to see if your coverage will cover the cost of the vaccine for you.
+A quick web search shows that the average out-of-pocket cost for name-brand shingles vaccines is between $155 and $207.
+So, let’s look at your Medicare plans to see if your coverage will cover the vaccine’s cost.

 Does Medicare Cover the Shingles Vaccine?